Understanding Writing: Theories and Practices

 – student evaluation, Fall 2007

 We will start from the assumptions that writing is an ongoing and recursive process and that all writers, no matter how accomplished or successful, can benefit from thoughtful feedback on their writing.
-Over the course of the semester, we'll investigate composing processes, collaborative learning, academic discourses, disciplinary conventions, and some of the ideological and social factors that affect our experiences of these things.
-Discussions, writing assignments, and (in some cases) Writing Center work will allow us to further examine the ideas and test the theories about writing and teaching that we encounter in our readings.
+Over the course of the semester, we read and discuss theoretical and practical articles about writing and revising drafts, collaborating with and responding to other writers, transitioning from high school to college writing, understanding and producing academic writing, and working with fellow writers.
+Discussions, writing assignments, and Writing Center work (either as writers or as consultants) will allow us to further examine the ideas and test the theories about writing and teaching that we encounter in our readings.

 Class sessions will usually take the form of conversations in which we examine groups of readings, consider the issues and debates suggested by those readings, and reflect on their significance for writers, tutors, and teachers.